-From 2010 to 2013, he was Deputy Director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
+Previously, Rojansky was Deputy Director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
 There, he founded Carnegie's Ukraine Program, led a multi-year project to support U.S.-Russia health cooperation, and created a track-two task force to promote resolution of the Moldova-Transnistria conflict.
+He also served as an Embassy Policy Specialist at the U.S. Embassy in Kyiv, Ukraine, and as a Visiting Scholar in the Research Division at the NATO Defense College.

-From 2007 to 2010, Rojansky served as executive director of the Partnership for a Secure America (PSA).
+Rojansky previously served as Executive Director of the Partnership for a Secure America (PSA).
 Founded by former congressman Lee Hamilton (D-IN) and former senator Warren Rudman (R-NH) with a group of two dozen former senior leaders from both political parties, PSA seeks to rebuild bipartisan dialogue and productive debate on U.S. national security and foreign policy challenges.
 While at PSA, Rojansky orchestrated high-level bipartisan initiatives aimed at repairing the U.S.-Russian relationship, strengthening the U.S. commitment to nuclear arms control and nonproliferation, and leveraging global science engagement for diplomacy.

 "Mending the rifts."
-Security Community, Issue 2, 2013.
+Security Community, Issue 2, (2013).
+Print.

 “U.S.-Russia Cooperation Beyond 2012.”
-Carnegie Endowment for International Peace, September 5, 2012.
+Carnegie Endowment for International Peace (5 September 2012).
+Online.

 “Reset: One Result of Process.”
-The Military-Industrial Courier, No. 9(375) 9-15 March, 2011.
-[Russian]
+The Military-Industrial Courier, No. 9(375) 9-15 (March 2011).
+Print [Russian].